Vorlde/Pairs_trading-Capstone/README.md

 ## How to Use
-Use Solution Design Document.pdf in this repo https://github.com/Vorlde/Pairs_trading-Capstone/blob/main/Solution%20Design%20Document.pdf
+Use Solution Design Document.pdf in this repo at https://github.com/Vorlde/Pairs_trading-Capstone/blob/main/Solution%20Design%20Document.pdf

 ## Contributors
 - Himanshu Kumar